Learn how to make a pretty neck scarf face mask, with or without a filter pocket. Super pretty and stylish, and no elastic needed!

 How to Cut and Sew a Pretty Scarf Face Mask

 Step 1: Get my free Pretty Scarf Face Mask pattern

-My free printable PDF pattern for the Scarf Face Mask is available in my resource library (get the password to the library in the form at the bottom of this post), or click here!
+My free printable PDF pattern for the Scarf Face Mask is Design #224 which is available in my resource library (get the password to the library in the form at the bottom of this post), or click here!

 Here's what the Pretty Scarf Mask PDF pattern looks like printed out and taped together.

 Note: This pattern is not available as an SVG because it is too large to fit on a Cricut cutting mat.

 Step 2: Cut out your Scarf Face Mask pattern pieces from fabric

 I recommend you use Lyocell fabric for this scarf face mask, as it is hypoallergenic, very soft, and breathable.
 Lyocell, which is a type of rayon (NOT a polyester), is composed of nanofibrils — literally very, very small fibers — which research has shown at being good at capturing virus particles because moisture particles can get stuck and then cannot pass through.
 For this tutorial, I'm using a mint green Lyocell fabric.
 You could also use a 100% cotton interlock stretchy cotton knit, but it would drape a little differently and not be so lightweight.